huhanGitHub/iOS-App-database/README.md

 # iOS-App-database
-An iOS app database, which is first collected and used in the paper 'A First Look at On-device Models in iOS Apps'.

-The paper has been accepted by TOSEM.
+This iOS app database is first collected and used in the paper 'A First Look at On-device Models in iOS Apps', which has been accepted by ACM Transactions on Software Engineering and Methodology (TOSEM).

 # Data Source
 This is the database [Google Drive Link](https://drive.google.com/drive/folders/1W_d7dCtLjbsULumlrInNH3lfJb-3vcRf?usp=sharing)